 - Pay attention to the road signs.
 As I mentioned above, Iceland roads are pretty well-marked.
 If you pay attention to the signs, you won’t get lost.
 The beautiful scenery may distract you from paying attention to anything else, but it can be done if you try hard enough. ;-)

-- If you really have to, by all means, rent a GPS unit with your car, but please keep your common sense intact and keep in mind that there are multiple places in Iceland with a shared name.
+- If you really have to, by all means, rent a GPS unit with your car, but please keep your common sense intact and keep in mind that there are multiple places in Iceland with the same name.
 If you follow your GPS blindly, you could arrive at the wrong place with the right name.
 That’s why it helps to know, at least roughly, where you’re going.

 For our second trip to Iceland this year, we’ll be bringing my copy of the International Photographer map of Iceland.
 The map is waterproof, foldable, and, not only does it show all sorts of places of interest all over Iceland, it also highlights great places to photograph!
 We didn’t have this map the first time we went to Iceland and I’m very excited to finally be able to use it soon.
 I will also download an offline map of Iceland into my tablet from Google Maps, just in case.
 You can learn how to do it here.
 Maps are your friends!